 How to achieve effective teaching with case studies

-In a simulation, guided by a set of parameters, students undertake to solve problems, adapt to issues arising from their scenario and gain an awareness of the unique circumstances that exist within the confines of the simulation.
+In a simulation, guided by a set of parameters, students solve problems, adapt to issues arising from their scenario and gain an awareness of the unique circumstances that exist within the parameters.

-Some simulations require one hour, while others may extend over weeks.
+Some simulations require only a few minutes to an hour, while others may extend over weeks.
 Scope and content varies greatly.
 However, similar principles apply to all simulations.

 - Ensure that students understand the procedures before beginning.
 Frustration can arise when too many uncertainties exist.
 Develop a student guide and put the rules in writing.

-- Try to anticipate questions before they are asked.
-Some simulations are fast-paced, and the sense of reality is best maintained with ready responses.
+- Try to anticipate questions.
+Some simulations are fast-paced, and ready responses help maintain a sense of reality.

 2) Monitor the process closely